Hyperconvexity and Tight Span Theory for Diversities: Introduction

 for all finite collections $\{A_1,A_2,\ldots,A_k\} \subseteq \Pf(X)$.
-We can embed a metric space in its tight span (with the appropriate metric on the tight span); we can embed a diversity in its tight span (with the appropriate diversity on the tight span).
+The metric tight span is itself a metric space with a canonically defined metric $d_T$; the diversity tight span is itself a diversity $(T_X,\delta_T)$ with a canonically defined function $\delta_T: \Pf(T_X)\rightarrow \Re$.
+A metric space can be embedded in its tight span; a diversity $(X,\delta)$ can be embedded in its tight span $(T_X,\delta_T)$.
 Both constructions have characterisations in terms of injective hulls, and both possess a rich mathematical structure.

 The motivation for exploring tight spans of diversities was the success of the metric tight span as a tool for classifying and visualising finite metrics, following the influential paper of Dress \cite{Dress84}.
 The construction provided the theoretical framework for split decomposition \cite{Bandelt92} and Neighbor-Net \cite{Bryant04}, both implemented in the SplitsTree package \cite{Huson06} and widely used for visualising phylogenetic data.
 By looking at diversities, rather than metrics or distances, our hope is to incorporate more information into the analysis and thereby improve inference \cite{Pachter04}.